A day in the life of... Kat, Director of Strategic Partnerships

 I work cross-functionally with partners as well as within Mention Me.
 For example, I might speak with our Integrations team about developing new integrations, or work with the Product Marketing team to turn those integrations into great stories we can share with prospects and clients.
 Equally, I spend lots of time with Sales and CS teams (internally and with partners) to discuss how we’re communicating our joint value proposition with prospects and clients.

 My days are pretty busy, but I make sure I've got time to take a step back and think about the big picture of what we want to do in the next year and beyond.

 I love being part of a relatively new function in the business because I can feel the impact these partnerships are having on our overall strategy to realise our advocacy-first vision.

-I see how our advocacy data drives value across the martech ecosystem, and I love getting our partners excited about what they can do with our data — as well as helping to make it a reality.
+I see how our advocacy software drives value across the martech ecosystem, and I love getting our partners excited about what they can do with our data — as well as helping to make it a reality.